Home page Contact David Click on SITE MAP to navigate rest of website

 The talented Phil Fernando was the only black vocal/guitarist on the scene at that time and was on the receiving end of the inevitable ignorance when playing in the rival areas such as Portsmouth in venues such as the Kingston Drill Hall etc. He also appeared on TV shows (6-5 Special or Oh Boy) with a record called ‘Come on- do the high life’ (?)

 The Nevitts later had a good-looking young budding musician travel down from Eastleigh along with his pal Graham Medley who had been teaching him to play from scratch as he was hoping to join their backing group.
 Things didn’t quite work out and he had his hair dyed blonde and joined a world conquering group who had the first no. 1 in the US charts with ‘Telstar’ – none other than Heinz Burt of the Tornados!
-There is also a new movie out soon which is based on the legendary record producer Joe Meek and is a must for all fans of that era.
+There is also a movie out now (Telstar The Movie) which is based on the legendary record producer Joe Meek and is a must for all fans of that era.
 In fact, I have just been informed by Susan Calvert that Reg himself was responsible for Heinz's blonde bleach, as he was a trained hairdresser plus the fact that Heinz asked Reg if it was OK to record with Joe Meek which was no problem.

 When Heinz left for a solo career, Mike and Tony went up to see Larry Parnes along with Graham who was hoping to fill the bass player’s shoes but it sadly didn’t work out.
 The Nevitts cut a disc with Tony Sheridan (of Hamburg and early Beatles fame) at the recording studio basement of Hamilton TV/Radio and Electronics in London Road Southampton but cannot remember the songs.
 They also knew a Portsmouth group called Barry Barron and the Live Five who were booked via Reg as the band playing in the Cliff Richard film of ‘Expresso Bongo’ Their fleeting background scene was a coffee bar and along the lines of the legendary 2 ‘I’s in Old Compton Street Soho where many stars were discovered and the Nevitts accompanied the lads up to Shepperton Film Studios.
 On the way, Mike and Tony called into Tito Burn’s office for a quick audition by singing a couple of songs in his office and a later one at Abbey Road studios.